Make your life a prayer. (1 Thessalonians 5:17)

 PRAYER IS A PRECIOUS INVITATION FROM GOD

 Prayer can also seem complex and uncomfortable.
 We might feel awkward or tongue-tied.
 We might not know what to say or even how to say it — and we’re not alone.
 Anxiety over prayer stems from that very first bite of forbidden fruit in the Garden of Eden, the moment everything between God and His creation changed.

 Yet His precious invitation stands.
 “Come.”

 However we are, wherever we are, with words or without, freshly showered or after days in our pajamas, day or night, God invites us to be with Him.

 TIPS FOR PRAYER CARE PLANNING

 Throughout the year we highlight different methods of prayer and we hope they will draw you into the Presence of God, not through formulas or specific words or even templates, but through experiencing new ways to think about prayer, to enter in, and to be with Jesus.

 We make plans and lists for so many things in life, yet we so often struggle with prayer.
 Sometimes we need a little nudge to start again; other times we need a fresh approach, a opportunity to learn to lament the hard, or an easy explanation or an invitational guide.

 A YEAR-LONG PLAN FOR PRAYER

-This is your invitation to join our year-long exploration of prayer as month-by-month we engage in a new practice together.
+This is your invitation to begin a month-by-month exploration of prayer.
 If you find an approach you love and want to linger, do!
 You’ll discover all of our prayer resources under the link: Let’s Pray.